simplertasks/aicommandscript/docs/hackernoon.md

-## Build an AI App with 20 lines if Markdown
+## Build an AI App with 20 lines of Markdown

 Paste Markdown text into ChatGPT.
 Get a working AI app back.

 **AICS (AI Command Script)** is an open-source, MIT-licensed format that lets you describe AI apps using simple, human-readable blocks.
-Think of it as *Markdown for AI logic* — you define setup, flow, and templates, and the AI executes it directly.
+Think of it as *Markdown for AI apps* — you define setup, flow, logic, and templates, and the AI executes it directly.

+**See you in action:**
+url here

 Here’s the entire “Hello World” app: